-The Inclusive Education Project (“IEP”) is a non-profit organization that educates families on special education rights and connects qualifying California families with pro bono legal aid for Special Education and Affirmative Immigration support.
+The Inclusive Education Project (“IEP”) is a non-profit organization that educates families on special education rights and connects qualifying California families with pro bono legal aid for Special Education and Special Needs Trusts and Limited Conservatorships support.
 IEP seeks to spread awareness of parent rights by providing parent workshops and seminars.
 IEP also fundraises through charity events to fund pro bono legal aid to California children and families that could not otherwise fund legal representation.

 We are here to make a difference, one child at a time.